Skip to Content

 By Mary Gilbert, CNN Meteorologist

-It’s another example of an Atlantic hurricane season that hasn’t played by the rules.
+Soon-to-be Sara is another example of an Atlantic hurricane season that hasn’t played by the rules.
 Tropical activity should be winding down in November, but this will be the third named storm this month instead thanks to exceptionally warm water wrought by climate change.

 US threat?

-Sea surface temperatures in the Caribbean are currently second-warmest on record – just behind 2023’s record-breaking heat.
+Sea surface temperatures in the Caribbean are currently their second-warmest on record — just behind 2023’s record-breaking heat.
 They’re warmer than they should be at the peak of hurricane season and could continue to produce unusually strong storms.
 Warmer bodies of water are fueling stronger storms and more rapid intensification as the world warms due to fossil fuel pollution.

 Five hurricanes have slammed into the US Gulf Coast this year.

-If this system were to make landfall in the US it could challenge the latest landfalling hurricane on record.
+If this system were to make landfall in the US, it could challenge the latest landfalling hurricane on record.
 The current record rests with Hurricane Kate, which made landfall as a Category 2 storm in Florida on November 21, 1985.

 Hurricane season officially comes to an end on November 30, but named storms have formed in December in the past.